superlinuxero/Nemo-Actions/README.md

 ## verifirma
 Script that checks, against pdfsig, the validity of digital signatures in a pdf file.
 Script depends on sh, zenity, pdfsig, and awk

+## bashrun
+SCript that run an sh file in a new terminal windows Script depends on gnome-terminal